Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

  -- Table Column Modification: The code subsequently configures the "@sql_text" variable with an SQL query that alters the structure of the "doc_survey" table.
  -- This involves changing the data type of several columns to "TINYINT" and adding comments to elucidate the significance of values within these columns.
 For this purpose, the "ALTER TABLE" statement is utilised.
 -- Preparation and Execution of Column Modification Query: Similar to the previous step, the SQL statement for modifying the table columns is prepared and executed.
--- In this query, the columns are renamed in accordance with Table 1 in the assignment, and the data type is changed to "TINYINT" for enhanced storage efficiency (for values range from 1 to 99).
+-- In this query, the columns are renamed and the data type is changed to "TINYINT" for enhanced storage efficiency (for values range from 1 to 99).
 Comments have been added for future reference, aiding others in comprehending the data.
   SET @sql_text = '
     ALTER TABLE doc_survey
       CHANGE X1 respectful TINYINT COMMENT "How courteous and respectful the doctors were  (1=Very Poor; 2=Poor; 3=Satisfactory; 4=Good; 5=Excellent; 99=NA)",